learn-co-students/linear-regression-pair-west-ds-082420/README.md

 '''
 ```

-    "\nNot too bad.
-We are only explaining about 57% of the variance in life expectancy, but we only have one feature so far and it's statistically significant at an alpha of 0.05.\n\nWe could stop right now and say that according to our model:\n\n - A country with zero years of schooling on average is expected to have a life expectancy of 44.1 years\n - For each additional average year of schooling, we expect life expectancy to increase by 2.1 years\n \n"

 # Check the assumptions of Linear Regression

 #### 1. Linearity

 Linear regression assumes that the input variable linearly predicts the output variable.
 We already qualitatively checked that with a scatter plot.
-But I also think it's a good idea to use a statistical test.
+But it's also a good idea to use a statistical test.
 This one is the [Rainbow test](https://www.tandfonline.com/doi/abs/10.1080/03610928208828423) which is available from the [diagnostic submodule of StatsModels](https://www.statsmodels.org/stable/generated/statsmodels.stats.diagnostic.linear_rainbow.html#statsmodels.stats.diagnostic.linear_rainbow)

 The null hypothesis is that the model is linearly predicted by the features, alternative hypothesis is that it is not.
 Thus returning a low p-value means that the current model violates the linearity assumption.

 #### 2. Normality

 Linear regression assumes that the residuals are normally distributed.
 It is possible to check this qualitatively with a Q-Q plot.
-The fit model object has an attribute called resid, which is an array of the difference between predicted and real values.
+The fit model object has an attribute called resid, which is an array of the difference between predicted and true values.
 Store the residuals in the variable below, show the qq plot, and interepret.
 You are looking for the theoretical quantiles and the sample quantiles to line up.

 ```python